 By noon, we were back in Yuanyang and that day was market day.
 According to local customs, the market is held at different villages each week.
 The Hani people and the Yi people from the surrounding area all come to the market, providing many photo opportunities.

 We departed at 4 p.m. for the Laohuzui terraced fields, and took a 40-minute drive to Laohuzui.
 The terraced fields are larger than we expected.

 The sun slowly descended behind the mountain and the light reflected on the water in fields.
 Everybody was busy taking pictures of this beautiful scenery.
 Longshuba is probably the next best place to take photos of the sunset, which was about a 40-minute walk from Yuanyang.
 The terraced fields in Longshuba grow duckweed; therefore, the water looks shinier.
 If you are lucky, you might see a sea of clouds while in Yuanyang.
 The terraced fields are draped in mist, creating an unforgettable impression.

-The Yuanyang terraced rice fields are under application for a World Heritage listing.
+The Yuanyang Hani terraced rice fields are now a World Heritage.
 Travel with China Highlights to document the beautiful Yuanyang terraced fields with your camera.

 During spring, the weather and temperature in Yuanyang vary greatly during the day.
 It can be cold in the morning and evening and warm at noon and is often raining.
 Please bring the suitable clothes and camera equipment.

 Hi Aza, you can visit the Stone Forest, Green Lake Park, Yuantong Temple, Bamboo Temple, The Dragon Gate on Xishan/West Hill, etc. We have some Kunming tours here: http://www.chinahighlights.com/kunming/tours.htm If you are interested in it, please feel free to contact me.
 We can also tailor make the tour for you, as we have been in this field since 1959.Whitney Liao Replied on 2013-02-06